oroinc/documentation/backend/api/actions.rst

 Each action has two required elements:

--  **context** -  An object used to store the input and output data and share data between processors.
+-  **context** -  An object that stores the input and output data and shares data between processors.
 -  **main processor** - The main entry point for an action.
-This class is responsible for creating the context and executing all of the worker processors.
+This class is responsible for creating the context and executing all worker processors.

 For more details about these elements, see the `Creating a New Action`_ section.